thomasbuttler/ParallelTreeWalk/README.md

   * expecting as argument
     * the last component of a file name
   * returning
-    * :true for things to be processed
+    * true for things to be processed
     * :false otherwise; use it to prune the tree by file name, e.g., to skip ".git" directories.

 To Do: